akshaychittora/Wikipedia-Search-Engine/README.md

 # Wikipedia Search Engine
+This projects implements a query processing system for wikipedia page retrieval which will include both hindi and english pages and query can also be in english and hindi both languages.
+User can search for any information by passing query in form of keywords or phrase.
+It then searches for relevant information in its database and return to the user.The query can be fired in terms of fields or just as simple query.
+For simple query the keywords were matched based on all the fields of the pages.
 ## File Structure:
 `english_indexer.py` : Used for creating indexes for the english language dataset<br>
 `hindi_indexer.py` : Used to create indexes for hindi language dataset <br>